 An Oyster for All Seasons:

 6. For year round oyster enjoyment, Ireland is gaining a reputation for Gigas oyster quality.
 Gigas or Pacific oysters here in Ireland are tended to or cultivated and are available in the Summer months as the waters are not warm enough to encourage reproduction in this species.
-Well known Gigas producers include Harty Oysters of Dungarvan, who are representing Ireland on the world stage having recently been chosen by Bord Bia to represent the Irish Oyster sector on its Trade Mission to Beijing and Shanghai.
-The Irish Sea, says Joe Harty, is one of the best places in Europe to cultivate oysters as a result of the North Atlantic Drift and moderate temperature and the nutty, almost almond-like flavour of Dungarvan oysters is set to continue to captivate, with expansion to the US planned.
+Well known Gigas producers include Harty Oysters of Dungarvan, who are representing Ireland on the world stage having been chosen by Bord Bia to represent the Irish Oyster sector on its Trade Missions to Beijing and Shanghai.
+The Irish Sea, says Joe Harty, is one of the best places in Europe to cultivate oysters as a result of the North Atlantic Drift and moderate temperature and the nutty, almost almond-like flavour of Dungarvan oysters is set to continue to captivate.

 Milking the Mouthfeel:

 7. There is so much more to the act of eating an oyster than a flick to the back of the throat, as every oyster Sommelier will tell you.
 That’s right – there are dedicated experts in pursuit oyster perfection, evaluating the nose, body, finish and texture.
 To truly detect the complex, terroir dependent flavour notes of each varietal, 2-3 chews are called for.
 The subtle intricacies of the oyster meat flavour notes need to linger on the palate and gulping one back quickly will never reveal these.
 Some notes to look out for are metallic (tin, copper, even stainless steel!), pecan, walnut or almond-like nuttiness, cucumber or melon undertones and mushroom-like earthiness.